JUMP TO CONTENT

 In Formula 1, races are won by the tightest of margins.
 A car’s performance is only as strong as its components, and that’s where our assembly technicians create our winning formula.
 Often the unsung heroes behind the scenes, they fuel our pursuit of excellence.

-If you’re looking to become an F1 assembly technician at Atlassian Williams Racing, there are many exciting routes to explore.
+If you’re looking to become an F1 assembly technician at Atlassian Williams F1 Team, there are many exciting routes to explore.
 Whether you want to specialise in car assembly, components, or electrical systems, you can unleash your potential and help to find our winning edge.

 Read on to find out what an assembly technician does and hear firsthand insights from our incredible team.